Researching Police Power and Struggles for Justice

 Dissertation / Defended November 2020

-“‘Accountable to No One'” explores processes of consensus-building around law enforcement and their long-term consequences for African Americans seeking accountability for the imposition of state violence.
+“‘Accountable to No One'” explores processes of consensus-building around law enforcement and their long-term consequences for African Americans seeking justice and freedom from state violence.
 I am particularly interested in the interplay between anti-Black racism, the fabrication of police legitimacy, and the lived experiences of groups marginalized by elite white, hetero-patriarchal framings of order, crime, and safety.
 Using a local case study, this project highlights the limitations of police reform as a solution to crises rooted in racial capitalism.

 Police myth-making functioned largely to the detriment of Black lives.
 Despite the MPD’s embrace of “liberal law and order,” poor, working- and middle-class Black Milwaukeeans experienced, what historian Joe Trotter first identified as, “overpolicing and underprotection.”
 White police brutalized Black citizens with impunity.
 A policy of “close surveillance” undergirded the MPD’s discretionary boundary and violence work.
 Several police-Black citizen altercations resulted in confrontations, even deaths.
 Excessive police attention to Milwaukee’s lower north side reinforced criminalizing white perceptions of African Americans and resulted in a growing catalog of Black entry into the local criminal justice system.
 Indeed, the exceptionalism narrative played an under-appreciated role in strengthening the foundations of Wisconsin’s late-century carceral crisis.